jjvaz25/ga-projects/unit1/project1-ClintonP/readme.md

 4.  ### **Alliteration**

     Ever observant, Clintbot will point out any time you use alliteration involving 3 or more words in a row.
-So go ahead and say some super special sentences you poet you.
+So go ahead and say some super special sentences you little poet, you.

     #### Example: